 In many countries, arms are borne by an individual, but in Ireland, arms belong to all descendants of the grantee (not, however, to anyone of the same name, as some believe).
 So, as a direct descendant of Richard, I am entitled to use them.
 The drawing is from a copy used by my great grandfather Matthew Henry Sankey, of Lurganbrae Fermanagh.

 The arms were given new life in Canada with the grant to my father, Charles Alfred Sankey of St.Catharines Ont., of arms "argent on a bend sable three fishes or".
 In Canada, arms are granted solely to an individual, so the right to use these new arms has passed to me.
+On my death, they may be passed to any direct descendant of the original grantee, male or female; their last name need not be Sankey.

 The Sankey motto, sancta clavis coeli fides, may be translated as "the holy key to heaven is faith".
 It probably originated with Hierom, being the sort of Latin pun that would commend itself to a proctor of Oxford.